chiragagarwal-j/Feature-12-Scheduling-of-Posts/README.md

 **TaskDefinitionBean Creation:**  Task Definition Bean is designed to execute scheduled actions within a Spring-based application.
-It implements the **Runnable** interface, where the specific action is defined within the overridden **run** method.
+It implements the `Runnable` interface, where the specific action is defined within the overridden `run` method.
 This bean is responsible for performing tasks such as saving and deleting posts.

 **Scheduling Logic:**
-The `TaskSchedulingService` is a Spring service that facilitates task scheduling in a Spring-based application.
-It utilizes a `TaskScheduler` for scheduling and a `jobsMap` to manage scheduled tasks.
-The `scheduleATask` method schedules tasks based on a unique job ID, a `Runnable` task, and a specified cron expression, storing the associated `ScheduledFuture` in the `jobsMap`.
-On the other hand, the `removeScheduledTask` method allows the removal of scheduled tasks by their job ID, canceling the task if it exists and marking the corresponding entry in the `jobsMap` as `null`.
-This service streamlines the process of automating tasks at specified intervals or times within a Spring application, making it a valuable tool for managing scheduled activities.
+The `TaskSchedulingService` is a Spring service class designed for scheduling and managing tasks in a Spring-based application.
+Here are the main aspects of this class, suitable for inclusion in a markdown file:

+**Task Scheduler Injection:**
+- The class injects a `TaskScheduler` bean provided by Spring for task scheduling.

+**Scheduled Tasks Storage:**
+- It maintains a `Map<String, ScheduledFuture<?>>` named `jobsMap` to track scheduled tasks.
+The keys represent job IDs, and the values are `ScheduledFuture` objects representing the scheduled tasks.

+**Scheduling a Task (`scheduleATask` method):**
+- This method allows you to schedule a task for execution with specific parameters:
+  - `jobId`: A unique identifier for the job/task.
+  - `tasklet`: A `Runnable` task to be executed when scheduling conditions are met.
+  - `cronExpression`: A cron expression specifying when the task should run.
+- The method schedules the task using the provided `cronExpression` and stores the corresponding `ScheduledFuture` in the `jobsMap`.

+This `TaskSchedulingService` simplifies the process of automating recurring tasks and provides an organized way to manage them within a Spring-based application.

 **The Cron Expression**
 Cron Expression Format : * * * * * *